alphauslabs/protos/README.md

 import "github.com/alphauslabs/blue-sdk-go/protos"
 ```

 Please update the build system when you figure it out.
+At the moment, this is handled by updating import lines using `sed`.

 Dependent repos:
 * [blueinternal](https://github.com/alphauslabs/blueinternal)